Counting vertices in plane and $k$-ary trees with given outdegree

-{\bf Abstract:} We count the number of vertices in plane trees and $k$-ary trees with given outdegree, and prove that the total number of vertices of outdegree $i$ over all plane trees with $n$ edges is ${2n-i-1 \choose n-1}$, and the total number of vertices of outdegree $i$ over all $k$-ary trees with $n$ edges is ${k\choose i}{kn\choose n-i}$.
-For both results we give bijective proofs as well as generating function proofs.
+{\bf Abstract:} We count the number of vertices with given outdegree in plane trees and $k$-ary trees, and get the following results: the total number of vertices of outdegree $i$ among all plane trees with $n$ edges is ${2n-i-1 \choose n-1}$; the total number of vertices of degree $i$ among all plane trees with $n$ edges is twice this number; and the total number of vertices of outdegree $i$ among all $k$-ary trees with $n$ edges is ${k\choose i}{kn\choose n-i}$.
+For all these results we bijective proofs.